-- The 2020-21 base State Aid Foundation allowance of \$8,111 is expected to be increased next year by \$589 per student with a budgeted amount per student amount of \$8,700.
+- The 2022-23 base State Aid Foundation allowance of \$8,700 is expected to be increased next year by \$450 per student with a budgeted amount per student amount of \$9,150.
 The State has not established the new base foundation for future planning. - The District continues to project losses in enrollment due to reduced population in the county and state as well as competition from other districts for "Schools of Choice" students.
-For the 2021-2022 school year, the District anticipates the loss of about 50 students from the 2020 fall count. - The State of Michigan and Federal Government have notified the school districts in Michigan of upcoming funding sources (ESSER II and ESSER III) that are to be utilized to help offset the costs of the pandemic.
-The District is developing plans in order to ensure that the resources are spent appropriately.
+For the 2022-23 school year, the District anticipates the loss of about 50 students from the 2021 fall count.